AlexKhutor/Dembones-EA-python-maya/README.md

 ## Install in Maya (drag-and-drop)

-1. Download the archive.
+1. Download this repository from GitHub:
+   - either use `Code -> Download ZIP`
+   - or clone the repository locally
-2. Unpack it to any local folder.
+2. Unpack the repository ZIP or open the local repository folder.
+3. Make sure these items are present in the same repository root:
+   - `DB_export_dragdrop.py`
+   - `db_export/`
+   - `tools/`
-3. Drag `DB_export_dragdrop.py` into Maya viewport or Script Editor.
+4. Drag `DB_export_dragdrop.py` into Maya viewport or Script Editor.

 Why there are two drag-and-drop scripts:
 - `DB_export_dragdrop.py` is the main installer for artists and normal updates.